 7. The pedestal is yours

-Says Dr. Panyam, “When a person or situation is not good for you, you realize you need to do something about it.
+Kavita says, “When a person or situation is not good for you, you realize you need to do something about it.
 When you put someone on a pedestal, you are giving them unconditional love, and maybe expecting the same in return.
-Remember, functional people are those who don’t look for unconditional love.
-They say no, accept no as an answer and let things go gracefully without drama or revenge.”
+Remember, functional people don’t look for unconditional love.
+They say no, accept no as an answer, and let things go gracefully without drama or revenge.”

 8. Their opinions don’t define you

 Why do we obsess over certain people?
+If you’re seeing signs of an obsessed man or woman in yourself, this question is bound to weigh on your mind.
 Maybe they have a certain charm where everything that they say matters to you way more than it should.
-Sure, you care about what they think about you, but then living up to their desired expectations is a bit too much.
+Sure, you care about what they think of you, but then living up to their desired expectations is a bit too much.

 “Remember, thoughts cannot be controlled, whether they are functional or dysfunctional.
 But, there is a difference between allowing a thought in and engaging with it.
 Lessen the intensity of the thought by not engaging with it.
 Wait for these thoughts to pass.
-Let it happen, don’t put life on hold,” counsels Dr. Panyam.
+Let it happen, don’t put life on hold,” advises Kavita.

-Mantras about yourself can help you focus on yourself and make yourself a priority rather than anyone else.
+Self-affirmative mantras can help you focus on yourself and make yourself a priority over anyone else.
 Let your anger flow, but to stop feeding your obsession, use mantras like: